ssregibility/PlainSimpleGarak/README.md

 There is no way to contribute to the code yet - however, this is subject to be changed.

-## Note
+## Attribution

-TNG.csv dataset is from https://github.com/RTrek/startrekTNGdataset
+Uses TNG.csv from https://github.com/RTrek/startrekTNGdataset